NHMRC Statement on Data Sharing

 The underlying principles are as follows:

-- When sharing research data, researchers must also consider the appropriate level of access that they would like to provide to users.
+When sharing data, researchers should ensure that appropriate metadata accompany the datasets.
+This will allow users of the data to fully understand the data, the curation strategies, assumptions, experimental conditions and any other details relevant to the interpretation of the data.
+When sharing research data, researchers must also consider the appropriate level of access that they would like to provide to users.
 The level of access may range from highly restricted (e.g. commercial in confidence, patient level, culturally sensitive, national security) to fully open access.

 NHMRC Research Data Lifecycle